NuvanaClub/Source-Code/DEVELOPMENT_GOALS.md

 ## 🎯 Conclusion

-Weed Wiki is on an exciting journey from a comprehensive strain catalog to a complete cannabis education platform!
-With clear goals, organized development phases, and strong community support, Weed Wiki will continue to grow and evolve while maintaining its core legal-first philosophy.
+Nuvana Club is on an exciting journey from a comprehensive strain catalog to a complete cannabis education platform!
+With clear goals, organized development phases, and strong community support, Nuvana Club will continue to grow and evolve while maintaining its core legal-first philosophy.

 **Key Success Factors:**
 - Clear roadmap and priorities